domarps/papers-i-read/multiAgentRL.md

 - Determistic Policy Gradient vs Stochastic Gradient
     * to address continuous action spaces
     * trade-off between TD methods to estimate Q-values v/s policy methods
+- The critic must know [ToDo]
+- Loss may not be able to tell you that you have converged.
 -